Azure/Enterprise-Scale/eslzArm/README.md

 > **Note:** There's a strict sequencing required in order to achieve the same outcome as when deploying via the Azure portal, and any modification and changes to the templates are not supported.

-## Do-It-The-Hard-Way deployment instructions for Enterprise-Scale using Azure PowerShell
+## Do-It-Yourself deployment instructions for Enterprise-Scale using Azure PowerShell

 ````powershell